Sidd-Patel/PostureGuard/README.md

 ## 💬 Contact & Support

 - **Developer:** Siddharth Patel
+- For any questions or inquiries, please contact Siddharth at sidd997701@gmail.com or sp839@snu.edu.in.

 Your journey to better posture and a healthier life begins with PostureGuard!